-compute\on\step# (bool) - Forward only calls update() and return None if this is set to False. default: True

-- dist\sync\on\step 1 (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process\group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)
+- compute\on\step¶ (bool) Forward only calls update() and return None if this is set to False. - dist\sync\on\step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process\group # (Optional[Any]) Specify the process group on which synchronization is called.